And when no hope was left in sight on that starry, starry night,

 - Art Imitates Art: Just one example: Look◊ familiar?

 - Genre Popularizer: Post-Impressionism

-- Historical-Domain Character: No other artist has as many movies about his life as Vincent: to name a few, Lust For Life, Vincent and Theo, Van Gogh, Loving Vincent, Akira Kurosawa's Dreams (where he's played by Martin Scorsese of all people), and At Eternity's Gate.
-Not to mention the Doctor Who episode "Vincent and the Doctor".
+- Historical Domain Character: No other artist has as many movies about his life as Vincent: to name a few, Lust for Life, Vincent and Theo, Van Gogh, Loving Vincent, Akira Kurosawa's Dreams (where he's played by Martin Scorsese of all people), At Eternity's Gate, and even the Doctor Who episode "Vincent and the Doctor".
 He even has a Foreigner servant that takes inspiration from him in Fate/Grand Order though they arent actually supposed to be him, instead being someone posing as him.

 - Post Something Ism: Post-Impressionism, which became popular when his work gained acceptance.